alex-karpenko/git-events-runner/docs/guides/config.md

 * `duration`: leader election will be started if the current leaseholder doesn't confirm its lock during this time (in seconds).
-* `grace`: leaseholder re-confirms (renews) its lock each this interval (in seconds).
+* `grace`: leaseholder re-confirms (renews) its lock the grace interval (in seconds) before lock expires.

-Logically, grace should be less than duration and the difference between these two parameters should be enough to re-confirm lock.
+Logically, grace should be less than duration and the grace interval should be enough to re-confirm lock.

 ### scheduleParallelism, webhooksParallelism